Why Is My Hibiscus Wilting? 6 Common Reasons & Experts’ Tips

 Dieback Disease

-Is your hibiscus dying when having this disease?
+Is your hibiscus dying when you have this disease?
 The most common sign of the illness is yellow leaves on one or two upper stems.

 Lack Of Nutrients